ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/DEMO.md

 The simulation is containing two simulators:

 - The [ARM Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) where the Cortex-M55 application is run
 - The simulator generated with  [OpenModelica](https://www.openmodelica.org/).
-It is implementing a model of the room acoustic : it is a digital twin
+It is implementing a model of the room acoustic

 The simulator is launching the [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) .